PantherXOS/pantherx.org/_sections/home-1-software.md

   {% include image.html image="telegram_square.svg" alt="PantherX supports Telegram" type="logo" %}
 </div>

-All secrets, including passwords, token's and API keys are encrypted and access to individual records is limited to the application that requires it, and which has been approved, during the account set-up.
+All secrets, including passwords, tokens and API keys are encrypted and access to individual records is limited to the application that requires it, and has been authorized, during the account set-up.

 #### Panther Hub